- Young Arts September 2018

 These are the student's choices and their words.

-Now looking forward to starting her course in Fine Arts after successfully completing her A-Levels at John F Kennedy School, here is material from Evie:-.
+Now looking forward to starting her course in Fine Arts after successfully completing her A-Levels at John F Kennedy School, here is material from Evie:-

-Another student from this year's A-Level Art candidates from John F Kennedy School, Francesca is off to study Graphic Arts at Southampton University and has kindly provided some of her work for ADFAS
+Another student from this year's A-Level Art candidates from John F Kennedy School, Francesca is off to study Graphic Arts at Southampton University and has kindly provided some of her work for ADFAS to display here.

 As part of the feedback the Committee received from those past and present members attending the ADFAS 50th Anniversary Party in March 8th 2017 at the Boxmoor Lodge Hotel, there was praise for both the short presentation by Nicola Collins, the impressive Head of Art and Design at J F Kennedy School in Hemel Hempstead, and for the display of some of their work.
 You will recall that we had used some of the funds provided through reclaiming Gift Aid on your membership fees to pay for a small printing press for this school.